patdel0/auth-challenge/Issues.md

 ### Solution

-Make sure there is a different email being used in the request header.
+Make sure there is a different email being used in the request options.

 ```js
 // test/3.test.js